 Sports Business, B.S.

 The sports industry generates hundreds of billions of dollars each year.
 Major sports teams, universities and recreational leagues employ people educated in sports business to conduct daily business operations.
+At Saint Louis University's Richard A. Chaifetz School of Business, students may choose to pursue a Bachelor of Science in Sports Business or include a minor in sports business in addition to their chosen major.

 Entire operational teams work behind the scenes of any sport.
 These operational teams include front-office management and operations, sports marketing and communication, licensing and representation, sponsorship development, the media and more.
 In addition, there are sports-related positions with other types of organizations, such as sports marketing for a corporation.
-A degree in sports business provides sports-minded students with a head for business opportunities for careers in many fields.
+A degree in sports business provides sports-minded students with a head for business and career opportunities in many fields.

 Curriculum Overview

-SLU's sports business major is interdisciplinary and includes courses in management, marketing and economics.
+Housed in the Chaifetz School's Department of Management, SLU's sports business major is interdisciplinary and includes courses in management, marketing and economics.
 This mix of courses gives sports business students the skills needed for careers in college and amateur athletics, facility and event management, professional teams and leagues, sport merchandising, leisure and fitness and sports media.

 Internships/Student Organizations